Hannah Witton: YouTube

 Witton began creating YouTube videos on 17 April 2011 as Hannah "Girasol".
 She is known for her videos helping young women with sexual health and relationships.
 She moderated the Gender panel at Summer in the City 2014.
 Witton was named one of eight Girls' Champions as part of the BBC's 100 Women campaign in November 2016.

-Hannah Witton is one of the three members of the internet-based reading club, known as "Banging Book Club".
-She and two colleagues, fellow Youtubers Lucy Moon and Leena Norms, read one book every month and then discuss the book together on a podcast published on iTunes, SoundCloud, and (partially) Witton's YouTube channel.
-They sometimes invite guests to their podcast.
-The books often include themes related to sex, relationships, and feminism.
+Hannah Witton was one of the three members of the internet-based reading club, known as "Banging Book Club".
+She and fellow YouTubers, Lucy Moon and Leena Norms, read one book every month and then discuss the book together on a podcast published on iTunes, SoundCloud, with clips posted to Witton's YouTube channel.
+They sometimes invited guests to their podcast.
+The chosen books included themes related to sex, relationships, and feminism.
+The podcast ended in January 2019.

-Witton started her second Youtube channel, "More Hannah", at the end of 2019 to post lifestyle and productivity content.
-Her main channel has featured series like The Hormone Diaries where she is currently documenting her fertility journey in trying to conceive.
+Witton started her second YouTube channel, "More Hannah", at the end of 2019 to post lifestyle and productivity content.
+Her main channel has featured series like The Hormone Diaries where she documented her fertility journey in trying to conceive.

+On 5 December 2023, Witton posted a video on her main channel announcing she was going to quit producing sex education content.
+She has continued to post lifestyle content on her second channel and runs a consultancy and project management business providing support to other content creators.